-Dr. Sundaram (Kris) Krishnamurthy is a Globally recognized Scientist and Executive, with extensive experience in the Management of Technology and Business.
-He has over 30 years of experience in leading diverse technical organizations to deliver in research, commercialization, intellectual property, and business.
+Dr. Sundaram (Kris) Krishnamurthy is a globally recognized scientist and executive, with extensive experience in the Management of Technology and Business.
+He has over 30 years of experience in leading diverse technical organizations to deliver in material research and development, intellectual property, and business.
+He is a strategic advisor for global corporations for Technology and Business.
+He serves on the Advisory Committee of OLED World Summit.

-During his successful career at Eastman Kodak for over 30 years, Krishnamurthy led organizations that consistently delivered highly innovative and successful products and was responsible for several hundreds of granted US Patents.
-In his most recent role before retirement, he served as the Director of R&D for OLED Materials, where he was responsible for starting an active OLED material R&D program from the ground, integrating research, commercialization and intellectual property, which blossomed into highly profitable OLED Material Business.
-Prior to this, he held a variety of Executive Leadership positions at Kodak, in Photographic Imaging Material area including Senior Research Laboratory Head for Imaging Materials, Chairman of the Corporate Chemistry Council, to oversee the whole material chain from R&D to manufacturing along with support functions, and talent acquisition.
-In these roles, he was responsible for R&D, commercialization, Joint development Programs with other Global corporations, and IP strategy.
+During his successful career at Eastman Kodak Company for over 30 years, Krishnamurthy led organizations that consistently delivered highly innovative and successful products and was responsible for several hundreds of granted US Patents.
+In the most recent role before retirement, he served as the Director of R&D for OLED Materials, where he was responsible for starting an active OLED Material R&D program from the ground, integrating research, commercialization, and intellectual property.
+The program blossomed into highly profitable OLED Material business.
+Prior to this he held a variety of executive leadership positions at Kodak, in photographic imaging materials area including Senior Research Laboratory Head for Imaging Materials, Chairman of the Corporate Chemistry Council to oversee the world-wide material chain from R&D to manufacturing along with support functions.
+He managed several collaborative programs with external companies and was a key member of IP committee.

-He joined Eastman Kodak Research Laboratories in 1979 as Research Scientist.
-Several of his chemical discoveries have been incorporated in a variety of key Eastman Kodak products (Color Paper, Color Negative Film, Eastman Color Print Film).
-His research interests include molecular design and synthesis of novel materials for Imaging, Display, and Organic Electronics.
-He is actively involved in the Management of Technology and R&D Globalization.
-Besides technology, his core areas of expertise include Leadership Development and Diversity, Organizational Development, multi-site R&D Management, and Talent Acquisition.
-He has attended Executive Development programs at MIT Sloan School of Management and Center for Creative Leadership, North Carolina.
+His research interests include molecular design of novel materials for imaging, display, and organic electronics.
+He is actively involved in the management of technology, academic-industry interface, Globalization of Technology, and US-India Science-Technology interactions.
+Besides technology, his core areas of expertise include Leadership Development and Diversity, Organizational Development, Global multi-site R&D Management, and Talent Acquisition and Academic-Industry collaborations.
+He has attended Executive Development Programs at MIT Sloan School of Management.

-He was a member of the Advisory Council for Purdue University.
-He has over 50 research publications, over 25 US Patents, delivered numerous invited and plenary lectures and is the recipient of several awards, honors, and recognition.
-He was inducted into Distinguished Inventors Gallery at Kodak for his IP accomplishments.
+He was a member of the Advisory Council for Purdue University and Key Executive for Kodak responsible for Purdue relations.
+He has over 50 research publications, over 25 US Patents, and is the recipient of several awards and recognition.
 In 2002, he was named the Distinguished Alumnus of Purdue University.